On July 31 at 5 am, after about 30 hours of traveling, we saw our new apartment for the first time.

 The folks from the school really are trying to take good care of us and had stocked the kitchen with necessities: coffee, tea, milk, bread, eggs, peanut butter, apples (which we were told to soak in water with vinegar for 2-3 minutes before eating), juice, and cheese spread.
 We were grateful to be able to feed ourselves on the first day.

 The apartment complex is lovely and we enjoyed our first walk around the grounds after an early nap on our first day.
-There’s a gate with full-time guards, a new and slightly off-putting experience for us.
-Within the walls, it’s really clean with a straight path all around the buildings and a more meandering path that winds through the foliage – beautiful flowering things everywhere and more butterflies than I’ve seen in one place outside of an enclosed butterfly garden.
+There’s a gate with full-time guards which is a new and slightly off-putting experience for us.
+Within the walls, it’s really clean with a straight path all around the buildings and a more meandering path that winds through the foliage – beautiful flowering things everywhere and more butterflies than we’ve seen in one place outside of an enclosed butterfly garden.
 Women in brightly colored saris are always along the paths, gardening or sweeping the walkways with these short brooms.
 There is a beautiful pool in the center of the complex right next to the badminton net.
 Next to that is the club house which has an open room for parties on the ground floor, a ping pong table and pool table on the 1st floor, a fitness center with cardio and weight machines on the 2nd floor, and a mirrored room where the security guard says there are Zumba classes (Melissa is delighted by this news!).
 We’ve seen someone walking with a yoga mat in that general direction so we wonder about other kinds of classes as well.

 The complex next door is related to ours and has a small supermarket – more like a convenience store.
 This is particularly important for the water since we can’t drink (or brush our teeth in) what comes out of the tap.
 We can order a replacement jug any time and they will rapidly replace it.
 Big relief to figure that out!